Roget Romain: Music industry

 Romain has produced and worked with many top artists including Notorious B.I.G., 50 Cent, Mariah Carey, Tupac Shakur, Usher, Naughty by Nature, Pink, Mos Def, Robin S., Adina Howard, Keith Sweat, and many more.
 He earned his first platinum plaque with Adina Howard while working for Sylvia Rhone at East West Records.
-He later received a multi-platinum plaque for working on Pink’s debut album Can't Take Me Home.
-While residing in Los Angeles, he worked with Kieth Andes and After 7, a Platinum R&B group composed of Melvin Edmonds, Kevon Edmonds and Keith Mitchell.
+He later received a multi-platinum plaque for working on Pink's debut album Can't Take Me Home.
+While residing in Los Angeles, he worked with Keith Andes and After 7, a Platinum R&B group composed of Melvin Edmonds, Kevon Edmonds and Keith Mitchell.
 The Edmonds brothers are siblings of singer-songwriter-producer Kenneth "Babyface" Edmonds.
-He returned to New York City to close a production and publishing deal with Universal Records/Def Jam Recordings and Lyor Cohen called Romain Recordings Inc. He currently lectures occasionally at Pace University and represents Rahzel American beatboxer and rapper former member of The Roots.
+He returned to New York City to close a production and publishing deal with Universal Records/Def Jam Recordings and Lyor Cohen called Romain Recordings Inc. He lectures occasionally at Pace University and represents Rahzel American beatboxer and rapper former member of The Roots.Lastly, Romain works with international actor Chad L. Coleman as his business manager.